ebeut/2017_spring_senior_project/README.md

 ```

 ### Show Details
 - `./tvmaze.py --id ID number --details` returns JSON containing details about the show connected to the provided ID.
-Details included: ID, show title, year premiered, IMDb rating, network it is televised on, a link to its poster, a summary of the plot, and cast members
+Details included: ID, show title, year premiered, IMDb rating, network it is televised on, a link to its poster, a summary of the plot, and cast members.
 ```
 {"id": ID number, "title": "show title",
 "year": "year premiered, N/A if unavailable",